 As described in Note 1.
-"General accounting principles and significant accounting policies, (3) Accounting policies" to the Consolidated Financial Statements, under the heading "Impairment of property, plant and equipment, right-of-use assets and intangible assets," intangible assets that are not yet available for use are tested for impairment annually.
+"General accounting principles and significant accounting policies, (3) Accounting policies" to the Consolidated Financial Statements, under the heading "Impairment of property, plant and equipment, right-of-use assets and intangible assets", intangible assets that are not yet available for use are tested for impairment annually.
 When the recoverable amount of an asset is less than its carrying value, the carrying value is reduced to its recoverable amount and this reduction is reported as an impairment loss.

-These assets mostly represent in-process research and development resources obtained through in-licensing arrangements or separate asset purchases and the initial business feasibility assessments were performed at the time of entering into the arrangements.
+These assets mainly represent in-process research and development assets acquired either through in-licensing arrangements or separate purchases and the initial business feasibility assessments were performed at the time of entering into the arrangements.
 However, intensifying competition in research and development has made the creation of new drugs more challenging and the cost of research and development has increased significantly.
-Therefore, it may not be possible to bring all intangible assets smoothly through to market from the development stage, and Chugai may have to abandon development in some cases.
-Accordingly, management's judgement regarding productization of projects had a significant effect on the determination as to whether an impairment loss should be recognized on product intangible assets not available for use.
+Due to these inherent uncertainties in the research and development processes, product intangibles not available for use are particularly at risk of termination of development if the project is not expected to result in a commercialized product.
+Accordingly, management's judgement regarding the expectation for future commercialization of products has a significant effect on the determination as to whether an impairment loss should be recognized on product intangibles not available for use.

-We, therefore, determined that our assessment of the appropriateness of Chugai's judgement as to whether an impairment loss should be recognized on product intangible assets not available for use was one of the most significant in our audit of the consolidated financial statements for the current fiscal year, and accordingly, a key audit matter.
+We, therefore, determined that our assessment of the appropriateness of Chugai's judgement regarding the expectation for future commercialization of products to determine whether an impairment loss should be recognized on product intangibles not available for use was one of the most significant in our audit of the consolidated financial statements for the current year, and accordingly, a key audit matter.